Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Bring Your Family

-Your partner and children can apply as dependants — either in your original application (if in Australia) or as subsequent entrants from inside or outside Australia after your visa is granted.
+Your partner and children can apply as dependants — in your original application (if in Australia) or as subsequent entrants after grant.

 💵